nicc777/localstack-cheatsheet/scenarios/eks/0110-ecr-argocd.md

 # EKS Node Groups

-Create an ECR repository for the ArgoCD Image
+Create an ECR repository for the ArgoCD Image and then deploy ArgoCD in EKS.

 You must refer to the [ArgoCD Documentation](https://argo-cd.readthedocs.io/en/stable/operator-manual/installation/#tested-versions) to determine which version is most appropriate for your chosen EKS cluster version.